-Students who go this route will earn both an associate and graduate degree in just six and a half years—saving money, and allowing them to start their chiropractic careers more quickly.
+Students who go this route will earn both an associate and graduate degree in just 6.6 years—saving money, and allowing them to start their chiropractic careers more quickly.

 “Three-Plus-One” Programs Offer a Quicker Route to your Chiropractic Degree

-Essentially, you hit two birds with one stone, shaving one whole year off your total education.
+Essentially, you’ll shave one whole year off your total education.
 Institutions currently partnered with Sherman to offer students either Articulation Agreements or Three-Plus-One programs include: